rune-labs/opensource/jupyter-notebook-templates/00_python_installation_instructions.md

 This should open up a new browser page, where you can navigate to your directory of interest and start a new notebook or load up an existing one.

 Jupyter Notebook also has a number of (unofficial) extensions for added functionality (https://github.com/ipython-contrib/jupyter_contrib_nbextensions).
 These extensions are optional, but some may be useful for analyses, such as Variable Inspector and ExecuteTime.

+## Initialize API credentials

+`runeq` uses YAML-formatted files to manage configuration settings.

+First initialize your API credentials.
+These credentials are analogous to having a username/password for accessing patient data.
+You can set up an access token for read access to all patients within your organization.
+See our [API](https://docs.runelabs.io/stream/#section/Overview/Key-Concepts) doc for instructions on how to set this up.

+Next, set up a .yaml file with your token or key ID and secret.
+This is the text file that will store your credentials.
+See our [`runeq` quickstart](https://runeq.readthedocs.io/en/latest/pages/quickstart.html#configuration) for how to set this up.
+See different [valid ways to create a config](https://runeq.readthedocs.io/en/latest/pages/config.html).